 Students may be removed from the clinical area based upon behavior that is unsafe or a threat to patient or other's safety.
-At the discretion of the course faculty and depending upon the severity of the situation, the course faculty may proceed to notify the Nursing Program director and the student may be immediately withdrawn or dismissed from the Nursing Program without the Student Success Action Plan.
-The course faculty is charged with ensuring the safe practice of nursing students and maintaining patient safety.
+At the discretion of the course faculty and depending upon the severity of the situation, the course faculty may proceed to notify the Director of the Undergraduate Nursing Program and the senior director of the College of Health Sciences and the student may be immediately withdrawn or dismissed from the Nursing Program without the Student Success

+Action Plan.
+A nursing student may be removed from the clinical area/site at any time by the clinical faculty and/or nursing administration based upon patient safety concerns including unprofessional/unethical behavior(s).
+The course faculty and nursing program are charged with ensuring the safe practice of nursing students and maintaining patient safety.
 Nursing students, therefore, are required to administer the same quality of care as a Registered Nurse.
 A patient cannot ethically or legally receive a lower quality of care because the care was provided by a student nurse.